Techneatium/AH64_CheatSheet/README.md

 ### Changelog - 2022.03.20

 - Testing using `itemize` and `enumerate` rather than tabulars, currently copied start up section for comparison
+- Also testing new style of table for `TSD POINT - ADD`
+  - `textwidth` to define section widths
+  - no `textbullet` when enumeration unnecessary
+  - removed center vertical line to free up additional horizontal space

 ***